Understanding the Impact of Adverse Childhood Experiences on Adult Mental Health

 - 4 min read

-Adverse Childhood Experiences, or ACEs, often come up in conversations about mental health, but they are frequently misunderstood.
-Many people think ACEs only refer to extreme trauma or that they permanently define a person's mental well-being.
-The truth is more complex.
-ACEs cover a range of early life stressors, including emotional neglect, ongoing family conflict, caregiver mental illness, substance use, or exposure to violence.
-These experiences shape how the nervous system develops and respond to stress, influencing mental health in adulthood.
+Adverse Childhood Experiences (ACEs) are often discussed in mental health, but they are frequently misunderstood.
+Many assume ACEs only refer to extreme trauma or believe they permanently define a person’s future.
+In reality, ACEs include a wide range of early stressors that can shape how the brain and body respond to the world.

 🌐 www.dualmindspsychiatry.com | 📞 508-233-8354 | 💌 dualmindsintegrativepsychiatry@gmail.com